 When you are getting a new roof and are at the stage of choosing the color of your shingles, there are so many factors to consider.
 Of course, you want the shingles to match your home’s exterior but, to truly have a stunning crown to top off your home, you will want to choose a color that suits the surrounding area.
 You also need to choose a color that you will love.
 Your roof typically covers as much as 40% of your home’s exterior, so it will make a major impression on the way you view your entire home.
+Check out our project gallery for inspiration, and consider the following when determining your shingle color.

 Where you live influences color choice